"Facts are the enemy of truth."

 What an interesting experience I am going through right now.
 In the past few weeks, I have let go of many, many things that I have held onto for so many years.
 I finally threw away the master tapes from a record album I did in 1984.
 Who would want those?
 Not even me anymore.
 They've been in a file drawer all this time.
 Gone.
 Silliness holding on to them when they no longer mean anything except that I took part in the recording studio way back when.

 Books.
 My entire personal library.
 I've boxed up 47 bankers boxes so far and can fill another 6-8 of them.
 I have 18 boxes of my favorite favorites set aside and now I am thinking that they can go too.
-I have signed books.
+I have quite a collection of signed books as well.

 Sure all the stuff has value, but I haven't got the energy to try to sell any of it.
 I don't need the money.
 I could spend it on something, but I don't even want the money from these things.
 I'm giving it all away.
 And that feels like the best thing, the thing that is in most alignment with me to do.